NewsLocal News

 “The body was wrapped in a bed sheet and had ropes tied around it, both near the feet and near the waist area.
 Now, those bindings were not very tight, but the fact that there were ropes wrapped around it in a bed sheet, that certainly could indicate that there's some foul play involved,” said Sigsworth.

-Sigsworth added that because the body was left in the water for a considerable amount of time, the coroner's office has been having trouble identifying the remains.
+Sigsworth added that because the body was left in the water for a considerable amount of time, the coroner's office had trouble identifying the remains.

 “It was significantly decomposed, but the coroner was able to tell us it's the body of a black male and they believe he is in the 20s to 30s age range.
-But that’s a rough estimate at this point, so they're continuing to work on it,” said Sigsworth.
+But that’s a rough estimate at this point, so they're continuing to work on it,” said Sigsworth before the man's identity was revealed.

-And while the community waits for the remains to be identified, Straub is being more careful.
+And while the community waited for the remains to be identified, Straub was being more careful.

 “It makes you a little bit more aware of your surroundings, I'm constantly looking at the edge of the water now, which is weird because I never did that before,” said Straub.